joealewine/blockchain-rhos/howto/console-ocp-manage.md

-Component logs can be viewed from the command line by using the [kubectl CLI commands](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.2.0/manage_cluster/install_kubectl.html){: external} or through [Kibana](https://www.elastic.co/products/kibana){: external}.
+Component logs can be viewed from the command line by using the [kubectl CLI commands](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.2.0/manage_cluster/install_kubectl.html){: external} or through [Kibana](https://www.elastic.co/products/kibana){: external} which is included in your OpenShift Container Platform.

 - Use the `kubectl logs` command to view the container logs inside the pod.
 Follow the instructions to [Install the kubectl cli](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.2.0/manage_cluster/install_kubectl.html){: external} if you have not already done so.
 If you are unsure of your pod name, run the following command to view your list of pods.